phijor/phijor.github.io/src/tutorials/agda-development-nix-flakes/03-project-skeleton.md

 (use '--show-trace' to show detailed location information)
 ```

-1. `nix` created the `flake.lock` contaning snapshots of the inputs for us.
+1. `nix` created the `flake.lock` containing snapshots of the inputs for us.
    It's a JSON file, so we can inspect it using [`jq`](https://stedolan.github.io/jq/):
    ```shellsession
    $ nix-shell -p 'jq' --run "jq '.nodes.nixpkgs.locked.rev' < flake.lock"